voxel51/eta/README.md

 cp config-example.json config.json
 ```

-and then edit your config file to provide the (full) paths to the relevant
+and then edit your config file to provide the paths to the relevant
 directories in your installation.
 If you do not require a customized
 installation, the example configuration file contains the pattern `{{eta}}`
 that you can perform a quick find-and-replace on to populate the config: